 Tools Used for Implementing Lean Six Sigma

-There is a number of benefits using the Lean Six Sigma methodology.
-The most important benefits are the improved process quality and decreased the cost of the process due to the elimination of unwanted waste from the process.
-It helps to improve the efficiency and effectiveness of the process as the variation is reduced and thus a healthy and competitive workforce is implemented.
+Lean is the methodology for eliminating waste and improving customer satisfaction by streamlining the existing process.
+Six Sigma is the disciplined approach for reducing the variation in the process and the eliminating the unwanted process to enhance the overall quality of the process or the business to which the lean six sigma practices are applied.
+There is a number of benefits to using the Lean Six Sigma methodology.
+The most important benefits are the improved process quality and decreased cost of the process due to the elimination of unwanted waste from the process.
+In addition, it helps to improve the efficiency and effectiveness of the process as the variation is reduced, and thus a healthy and competitive workforce is implemented.

 List of Lean Six Sigma Tools

-There are various tools used in the implementation of lean six sigma to a process including:
+There are various tools used in the implementation of lean six sigma to a process, including:

 This has been a guide to Lean Six Sigma Tools.
 Here we have discussed the various tools used in the implementation of lean six sigma.
-You may also look at the following article to learn more –
+You may also look at the following articles to learn more –